-“I want outrageous ideas”Hip-hop’s first glimmers, big brass and a view with a ’shroom: Flying Lotus’s top five jazz albums.
+‘I want outrageous ideas’Playlist Spawning hip-hop, a view with a shroom and big brass: Flying Lotus’s top five jazz albums

-Thirty-five years after Sony launched its game-changing Walkman comes its latest portable music machine: the world’s smallest and lightest hi-res audio player, with 64GB of memory, and a MicroSD slot for more tunes.
+Thirty-five years after Sony launched their game-changing Walkman comes their latest portable music machine: the world’s smallest and lightest hi-res audio player. with 64GB of memory, and a MicroSD slot for more tunes.
 If you’re mourning the classic iPod, get this instead.

 Musicians who augment our reality with cutting-edge technology